DanielleLevy/RumorSpreadingSimulation/README.md

 ## Getting Started- Instructions
 Based Windows
-write the following in the terminal and press enter: git clone https://github.com/DanielleLevy/RumorSpreadingSimulation.git
+write the following in the treminal or powershell and press enter:

+git clone https://github.com/DanielleLevy/RumorSpreadingSimulation.git
 ### 2 Ways to run:
 #### first way:

-write the following in the terminal , after each one press enter:
+write the following in the terminal or powershell , after each one press enter:

 1. cd RumorSpreadingSimulation
 2. cd dist